Healthy Recipes Blog

 Can I use a sugar-free sweetener?

 Yes.
-If the ingredients work for you, you can use sugar-free sticky sweeteners such as this one.
-Personally, I like to use real honey because I use so very little of it and the flavor it imparts is amazing.
+If you're OK with its list of ingredients, you can use a sugar-free sticky sweetener such as this honey substitute.
+I like to use real honey because I use so little of it, and its flavor is so amazing.

 I only have roasted nuts on hand.
 Can I use them?